 The first cave in is where you have likely seen photos of this cave before.
 It has a pretty big hole and lets in a lot of light.

-Proceeding on from here and you will see the second cave in, that you will climb out of and into the light.
+If you proceed on from here, you will see the second cave in, that you will climb out of and into the light.

 This part is only in the light for a little while before you will head back into the cave again.

-We turned around after this entrance as I had read that the cave here goes about a mile in before a cave in stops you from going further, and it is in darkness the whole time.
+We turned around after this entrance as I had read that the cave here goes about a mile in before a cave in stops you from going further.
 Proceed if you like, but I probably wouldn’t recommend you do that since it just leads to a dead end and is likely to be pretty sketchy in the darkness.

 Here is a video I made about Pluto’s Cave.

-All in all, this is a great, short adventure in the Shasta / Weed area.
+This is a great, short adventure in the Mt Shasta / Weed area.
 It is an easy way for a family to get to experience a cave together, but just be sure you bring a flashlight.